andymeneely/project-timber-wolf/scenarios/scenarios.md

 ### Standalone Challenge

-Try this scenario with these conditions:
+Try this scenario with these conditions: (TODO: REDO with different characters)

 * Team cash: $6k (no team loot)
 * Safecracker + Ninja + Steal